AirPods are connected but no sound? Try these fixes

 Set the AirPods Hands-Free AG Audio as the Default Device in Windows

-4. Select Set as a Default Device and click on OK.
+4. Select Set as Default Device and click OK.

-2. Open the case’s lid and put the AirPods in your ears.
+2. Open the lid and place the AirPods in your ears.

-3. On the iPhone, go to Settings > Bluetooth.
+3. On your iPhone, go to Settings > Bluetooth.

-4. Tap on the info icon for the Airpods and select Forget This Device.
+4. Tap the info icon next to the AirPods, then select Forget This Device.

 Reset AirPods Pro to the Factory Defaults